mehuled/mehuled/README.md

 ### Hi there 👋

-I am Open and extremely excited for oppotunities to work at the forefront of technical advancement.
+I am open and extremely excited for oppotunities to work at the forefront of technical advancement.

 Please reach out to me if you're hiring for something similar.
 Here's my [resume](https://s3.amazonaws.com/com.dflipflop/resume/Mehul-Sharma.pdf)